The collective energy in the realm of human consciousness lately is worry.

 Bringing the attention of someone who is anxious or worried into the present moment can work wonders for some.
 But it can be useless for others.
 For some, it works much better to change the way they are focusing towards the future.
 It is a very unconventional spiritual tool to intentionally spend time focusing on the future.
 But for some people, it can make all the difference in the world.
 This is especially true if you suffer from morning anxiety (which so many people do).

 The “Things To Look Forward To” tool is especially beneficial when you do it before you go to sleep at night.
 Before you fall asleep, write a list of things to look forward to (things you will enjoy experiencing) about the next day.
 If you cannot find something to look forward to about the next day, it is time to change your life.
 Create things to look forward to.
 This is the reason humans invented holidays!
 Even though people use holidays to give themselves just enough relief to keep the rest of their lives miserable and unfulfilled, holidays are not in and of themselves bad.
 Holidays can provide just enough anticipatory excitement needed to raise your vibration.
-In a perfect world though, people would treat every day like a holiday.
-People would design their lives so that they had things to look forward to about each on coming day.
+In a perfect world though, people would design their lives so that they had things to look forward to about each on coming day.

 Here is an example of a list of “Things To Look Forward To”